-We are research programme, and fund local voluntary and community sector organisations to test approaches to prevent and/or reduce loneliness and isolation amongst older people, and evaluate their impact.
-We use this evidence to inform local policy and practice, as well as feeding into the national evidence base, which is aggregated from the evidence from each of the 14 Ageing Better programme areas, to inform national policy.
+Connect Hackney was a research programme, and funded local voluntary and community sector organisations to test approaches to prevent and/or reduce loneliness and isolation amongst older people, and evaluate their impact.
+We used this evidence to inform local policy and practice, as well as feeding into the national evidence base, which is aggregated from the evidence from each of the 14 Ageing Better programme areas, to inform national policy.

-We are working with the diverse communities of Hackney and our partners to understand the different things that can help over 50s stay connected and active in ways that suit them.
-Our outcomes for the programme are:
+We worked with the diverse communities of Hackney and our partners to understand the different things that can help over 50s stay connected and active in ways that suit them.
+Our outcomes for the programme were:

 Increased numbers of older people who are socially isolated, engage in meaningful and enjoyable activities which result in new friendships, sustained networks, improved resourcefulness, more confidence and thus, ultimately, a better quality of life.